 Lampang - Chiang Mai.
-After breakfast we head to the nearby Thailand Elephant Conservation Centre.
+After breakfast we head to the nearby Thai Elephant Conservation Centre.
 Founded in 1933 the centre is home to over 50 Asian elephants in a beautiful forest and visitors can watch the daily bathing session before enjoying a ride through the forest on one of these magnificent creatures.
 Bidding our new animal friends goodbye we continue north-west to the provincial capital of Chiang Mai, arriving on the eve of Loi Krathong and Yi Peng.

 Yi Peng & Loi Krathong Festivals